The Fantail and Greenstone – Treasures on earth

 Hei-matau is a beautifully stylized fish hook.

-The fish hook shape of the Hei matau finds its origins in Māori legend/myth which narrates, New Zealand’s North Island was a huge fish caught by the great mariner Maui.
+The fish hook of the Hei matau found its origin in Māori legend/myth.
+Its narrative is that New Zealand’s North Island was a huge fish caught by the great mariner Maui.
 Maui used a woven line and a hook made from the jawbone of his grandmother.

-The fish hook also denotes the importance of fishing to the Maori people of New Zealand and their strong relationship to the sea and its bounty.
+The fish hook also denotes the importance of fishing to the Maori people and their strong relationship to the sea and its bounty.